 For over a century, potassium bromide, or KBr, has been used in human and veterinary medicine as an anti-seizure medication.
 Phenobarbital, or PB, has also been used for years to treat seizures.
 Despite both drugs’ long history of common use, neither is approved by FDA to treat seizures in people or animals.

 The lack of FDA approval means that no drug company has presented information to the agency to prove that KBr or PB is safe and effective to treat seizures.
 It also means that no drug company has proven to FDA that either drug can be consistently manufactured according to quality standards.
 Without FDA approval, veterinarians and pet owners may be unaware of the risks of these drugs.

 As part of FDA’s unapproved animal drugs initiative, several agency employees reviewed published literature on the safety of potassium bromide in dogs.
 In March 2012, they published the results of their review in the Journal of the American Veterinary Medical Association.

 By evaluating 111 references that provided data on the safety of potassium bromide, the authors “identified a considerable body of pharmacological, primary, and supportive evidence regarding the in vivo safety of KBr” in dogs.
 The authors summarized their findings by body system affected and clinical signs observed.

 Body Systems and Clinical Signs

-Based on data in published literature, the authors found that the body system in dogs most commonly affected by potassium bromide is neurologic.
+Based on data in published literature, the authors found that, in dogs, potassium bromide most commonly affects the neurologic system.
 Adverse neurologic signs include sedation, ataxia, and behavioral changes.
 These signs are reversible and usually resolve within several days by lowering the phenobarbital dose (if the dog is on both KBr and PB) or within hours by giving intravenous saline.

 The authors also discuss the effects of potassium bromide on other body systems in dogs, including: